 Should the weight be on the back foot the fighter will be unable to really fire their strikes off with sufficient power, with punches having to be thrown from the arm rather than from the ground up, additionally, should the fighter’s weight be too far back they will be susceptible to being knocked off balance by a well-timed push kick, body kick or knee.

-Movement in Muay Thai
+Movement From Your Muay Thai Stance

 Once a fighter has mastered the foot, arm and hand placement as well as the weight distribution throughout the many different strikes and defenses they will look to effectively use these tools to benefit their in-ring movement, with the lead foot always preceding the rear foot when moving forward, similarly the rear foot will take the lead when moving backwards, and likewise for left and right lateral movement, this is to minimize the chances of the legs crossing or of the center of mass shifting in one direction or another allowing the fighter to have a sturdy base for both defence and attack even when changing position.